-Throughout the experiment, DIC and pH were different between the three treatments AT varied, but was across treatments (Table 2).
+Throughout the experiment, DIC and pH were different between the three treatments.
+AT varied through time, but was stable across treatments (Table 2).
 The pH profiles presented in Figure 1 are from the controller logs of the DuraFET pH probes.
-The pH values from the probes are corroborated by the spectrophotometric pH (Table 2).
+The pH values from the probes are corroborated (explain this… were they the same, or similar but with constant offset?) by the spectrophotometric pH (Table 2).
 For the 400 ppm control treatment, the average pH was 7.99 from day 0 to day 4 as measured by the DuraFET pH probes (Figure 1).
 The average pH in the 700 ppm treatment was 7.75 pH units and in the 1000 ppm treatment it was 7.66 pH units.
 DIC was highest in the 1000 ppm treatment and lowest in the 400 ppm control (Table 2).
-Total alkalinity varied between 1965.59 and 2031.41 µmol kg-1 (Table 2).
+Total alkalinity varied between 1965.59 and 2031.41 µmol kg-1 (Table 2) throughout the experiment, (can you mention that this tracked the salinity of the incoming water?).
 Aragonite and calcite saturation states were greater than 1 for the duration of the experiment, except at 1000 µatm on days 0 and 3 of the experiment (Table 2).
-Temperature was consistently around °C across treatments, with a minimum temperature of about 19.4°C, a maximum of 21.1°C and average of about 20.4°C (Table 2).
+Temperature was consistently around 20°C (say what it was, not what you intended it to be) across treatments, with a minimum temperature of about 19.4°C, a maximum of 21.1°C and average of about 20.4°C (Table 2).